 Professionalization of Friend Clubs

-Volunteers up and down the organizational ladder become little more than helping hands with disposable opinions.
+As a result, the expertise of a professional fraternity staff is necessary for a fraternity organization to function at all.
+Volunteers up and down the organizational ladder become little more than helping hands with disposable ideas and opinions.
 The more a group relies on a central office, the easier it is for a fraternity's volunteer structure to decay.
 A "national treasurer," for example, may have once appointed and trained a team of regional volunteers to help him accomplish his tasks.
 Now, he can assign it all to the finance professionals at the administrative office.

-The bottleneck . . .
+The information bottleneck

 Checks & Balances